junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Dean returns the look.
 "Let me, umm, just try one more time, just to be sure."

-Glancing up, he prays hard and loud, "Cas, if you have your ears on, come pick us up here, March the fifteenth, Sunrise, Wyoming, alright?
+Glancing up, he prays hard and loud, "Castiel, Angel of the Lord, if you have your ears on, come pick us up here, alright?
 Or we're gonna do something that *possibly* could break the history, you hear me?"

 He waits.
 One second.
 Two seconds.
 Three seconds.
 No stir of air, no wings, no feathered angel.
 No Cas.